Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Arena-Environment-Guide.md

       - !Vector3 {x: 20, y: 0, z: 20}
       rotations: [0]
 ```
+- `n: !Arena` an `int`, denotes the unique arena number, which is used to identify the arena in the configuration file.
+The first arena must start with `0`, upto `n`, where `n` is the number of arenas defined in a single configuration file.
 - `t` an `int`, defines the length of an episode which can change from one episode to the other.
 A value of `0` means that the episode will not terminate until a reward has been collected (setting `t=0` and having no reward will lead to an infinite episode).
 This value is converted into a decay rate for the health of the agent.
 A `t` of 100 means that the agent's health will decay to 0, and the episode will end, after 100 time steps.
 - `pass_mark` an `int`, defines the reward threshold that should constitute a ‘pass’ in the enviroment.
 Leaving this parameter undefined leads to the default value of 0, whereby any reward value obtained by the Agent results in a pass.
 This parameter also determines the notifications that players receive at the end of an episode.
 If used, this parameter should be defined with consideration to the reward size that can feasibly be obtained by the agent in each configuration file.
 - `canChangePerspective` a `bool`, defines whether the agent can change its camera perspective during an episode (first-person, third-person or eagle-view).
 If set to `false`, the agent will be unable to change its camera perspective during an episode by pressing the C button on their keyboards, which will cycle through the cameras attached to the Agent in-gasme.
 If set to `true`, the agent will be able to change its perspective during an episode.
 This parameter is set to `true` by default.